-Outcomes Assessment Project
+Outcomes Assessment Project Outcomes Assessment Project

 As the nation’s leader in experiential education, our co-op program keeps us closely connected to today’s workplace, giving our community a unique perspective on emerging trends in the legal profession.
 Our graduates, many of whom go on to become co-op employers themselves, continually share feedback on their experiences as students, professionals and mentors to Northeastern law students.
 But how do we know that our legal education model accelerates the development of law graduates who are ready to practice and to serve clients?
 To answer, Northeastern is undertaking an Outcomes Assessment Project (OAP) — combining rigorous social science research with principles of change management.